 Summary: The project located at Raymond Avenue railroad crossing grade separated the local street from railroad tracks in the City of Fullerton by taking vehicular traffic under the railroad crossing.
 The City of Fullerton is managing construction and OCTA is providing construction oversight, public outreach, railroad coordination, and ROW support.
 Construction began on June 2, 2014.
-Activities this quarter continue to include punchlist item work and project closeout documentation.
+Activities this quarter includes landscaping and project closeout documentation.
 Raymond Avenue has been opened to traffic since October 2017.
 OCTA received conditional construction acceptance in May while the contractor completed minor work.
-Construction acceptance by the City is anticipated in August 2018.
+Construction acceptance by the City is anticipated in October 2018.